Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices

 \section{Diffusion of the eigenvalues on the complex plane}

 Consider a complex system represented by a non-Hermitian matrix with known constraints only on the mean and variances of the matrix elements and their pair wise correlations.
-Based on the maximum entropy hypothesis (MEH), it can be described by an ensemble of $N\times N$ complex matrices $H$ defined by a Gaussian ensemble density $\tilde\rho (H,y,x) = C \rho(H,y,x)$ where
+Based on the maximum entropy hypothesis (MEH), it can be described by an ensemble of $N\times N$ complex matrices $H$ defined by a multiparametric Gaussian ensemble density $\tilde\rho (H,y,x) \propto {\rm exp}\left[- H_v^{\dagger} {\mathcal V} H_v\right]$ with $H_v$ as the column vector consisting of all matrix elements $H_{kl;s}$ and ${\mathcal V}$ as the covariance matrix.
+However, for technical reasons described in next section, here we consider an equivalent but alternate form, namely, $\tilde\rho (H,y,x) = C \rho(H,y,x)$ with

-with $C$ as the normalization constant, $y$ and $x$ as the sets of variances and covariances of various matrix elements.
-Here the subscript $s$ on a variable refers to one of its components, i.e real ($s=1$) or imaginary ($s=2$) part, with $\beta$ as total number of the components.
+with $\beta=2$, $C$ as a constant determined by the normalization condition $\int \tilde\rho \, {\rm d}H =1$, $y$ and $x$ as the sets of distribution parameters $y_{kl;s}, x_{kl;s}$ of various matrix elements.
+Here the subscript $s$ on a variable refers to one of its components i.e real ($s=1$) or imaginary ($s=2$) part, with $\beta$ as total number of the components.
 As the ensemble parameters $y_{kl;s}, x_{kl;s}$ can be arbitrarily chosen (including an infinite value for non-random entries), $\rho(H,y,x)$ can represent a large class of non-Hermitian matrix ensembles e.g. varying degree of sparsity or bandedness.
-Further with choice of the ensemble parameters $y_{kl;s}, x_{kl;s}$ as the functions of system parameters, $\rho$ can act as an appropriate model for a wide range of non-Hermitian complex systems.
+For example, even a simple choice of almost all $y_{kl;s} \rightarrow N/(1-\tau^2)$ and $x_{kl;s} \rightarrow (-1)^{s-1} N \tau/(1-\tau^2)$ with $\tau \rightarrow 0, \; \pm 1$ can lead to three different universality classes of stationary ensembles namely, Ginibre ($\tau=0$), GUE ($\tau=1$) and the ensemble of complex antisymmetric matrices or GASE ($\tau=-1$) and many non-stationary ones intermediate between them for $0 < |\tau | < 1$ \cite{sc, fy1, nh}.
+Further with choice of $y_{kl;s}, x_{kl;s}$ as the functions of system parameters, $\rho$ can act as an appropriate model for a wide range of non-Hermitian complex systems \cite{psnh}.